RogueRope/docs/content/docs/main/food.md

 ---
 title: "Food"
-description: Much food, such yummy.
+description: Delicious offerings to keep your energy up.
-lead: "Expect basic but good \'camp food\'.
-We will provide some, but you might have to bring some as well.
-Check out the timetable below to plan for what additional food to bring."
+lead: "Expect hearty meals throughout the event.
+We'll provide the main courses, but feel free to bring any special snacks or additions.
+Refer to the timetable below to see when meals will be served."
-date: T15:21:01\+02:00
+date: 2023-09-01T16:20:01.000+02:00
-lastmod: T15:21:01\+02:00
+lastmod: 2023-09-01T16:20:01.000+02:00
 draft: false
 images: []
 menu: